georust/rinex/rinex-cli/README.md

 ## Data analysis

-This tool can perform sveral data analysis.
-Feasible operations depend on the context provided by the user.
+This tool can perform several data analysis.
+Feasible operations are highly dependent on the context provided by the user.

 Based on the type of primary RINEX provided, the main report structure will differ: